pickyourtrail_logo

 6. Join a Balinese cooking session and prepare your own local meal

-• Location: Cooking studios in Kuta area
+• Location: Cooking studios around Kuta

 7. Spend a fun day doing water sports on the open ocean

-• Location: Tanjung Benoa (about 15–25 minutes by car from Kuta, depending on traffic)
+• Location: Tanjung Benoa (15–25 minutes from Kuta)

-• Best time: 9 AM – 3 PM
+• Best time: 9 AM–3 PM

 8. Explore street markets filled with food, crafts, and small surprises